LaunchCodeEducation/data-analysis-curriculum/content/how-to-write-code-terminal/reading/terminal/filesystems-paths/_index.md

 The root directory is the **parent directory** for the folders stored inside of it.

 {{% notice blue Example "rocket" %}}
 Most of you have a `Desktop` folder on your computer.
-If you happened to store your `javascript-projects` folder on your Desktop, then the parent directory of `javascript-projects` is `Desktop`.
+If you happened to store your `data-analysis-projects` folder on your Desktop, then the parent directory of `data-analysis-projects` is `Desktop`.
 {{% /notice %}}

 A **path** for files and folders is the list of parent directories that the computer must go through to find that particular item.